sebogh/panache/README.md

 YAML-files and within documents.

-panache is different in that its styles may contain variables and that documents may specify multiple styles / context dependable styles.
+panache is different in that its styles may contain variables and that documents may specify multiple styles / context-dependable styles.

 ## Context Dependable Styles

 Often a Markdown document is the source for different targets.
-For example a single document may be converted to HTML as part of a Wiki, a draft HTML file may be used while writing the document, and a standalone and self-contained HTML-file may be send to a friend.
+For example a single document may be converted to HTML as part of a Wiki, a draft HTML file may be used while writing the document, and a standalone and self-contained HTML-file may be send via email.
 At the same time, all version should be rendered using the private style (as oposed to (for example) a company style).

-To address this situation, panache allows documents to specify multiple styles, which get selected depending on a commandline option.
+To address this situation, panache allows documents to specify multiple styles, which get selected depending on the selected medium.

 Assume, for example, a document with the following metadata-block: